guusj/books/Warbreaker_BrandonSanderson.md

 _I do.
 You don’t like killing Returned.
 You’re afraid of them._
 The sword was wrong, of course.
 But, on the outside, Vasher supposed that his hesitation did look like fear.
 It had been a long time since he’d dealt with the Returned.
 Too many memories.
 Too much pain.
 He made his way to the God King’s palace.
 The structure was old, far older than the palaces that surrounded it.
 Once, this place had been a seaside outpost, overlooking the bay.
 No city.
 No colors.
 Just the stark, black tower.
 It amused Vasher that it had become the home of the God King of the Iridescent Tones.
-Vasher slid Nightblood into a strap on his back then jumped from the wall toward the palace.
+Vasher slid Nightblood into a strap on his back, then jumped from the wall toward the palace.
 Awakened tassels around his legs gave him extra strength, letting him leap some twenty feet.
 He slammed against the side of the building, smooth onyx blocks rubbing his skin.
 He twitched his fingers, and the tassels on his sleeves grabbed on to the ledge above him, holding him tight.
-He breathed.
+He Breathed.
 The belt at his waist—touching his skin, as always—Awakened.
 Color drained from the kerchief tied to his leg beneath his trousers.
 “Climb things, then grab things, then pull me up,” he Commanded.
 Three Commands in one Awakening, a difficult task for some.
 For him, however, it had become as simple as blinking.
 The belt untied itself, revealing it to be far longer than it looked when wrapped around him.
 The twenty-five feet of rope snaked up the side of the building, curling inside of a window.
 Seconds later, the rope hauled Vasher up and into the air.
 Awakened objects could, if created well, have much more strength than regular muscles.
 He’d once seen a small group of ropes not much thicker than his own lift and toss boulders at an enemy fortification.
 He released his tassel grips, then pulled Nightblood free as the rope deposited him inside the building.
 He knelt silently, eyes searching the darkness.
 The room was unoccupied.
 Carefully, he drew back his Breath, then wrapped the rope around his arm and held it in a loose coil.
 He stalked forward.